MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 **Fixed**

-	* Fix OutputFormat A8 when loading an image (path or stream) or when converting a RAW image.
+	* Fix OutputFormat A8 when loading an image (path or stream) or converting a RAW image.
 	* Fix OOM (Java heap space) when opening/closing several hundreds of MicroUI Images.
 	* Simulates the image data alignment.